-What Are E-Scoop Glasses?
+What are E-Scoop Glasses?

-- Custom tint (Color)
+- Custom tint (color)

-- Anti-reflective (Coating)
+- Anti-reflective (coating)

-- Special lens (Thickness)
+- Special lens (thickness)

-- Base (Curve)
+- Base (curve)

-- Base up (Prism) 4 base, 6 base, or 8 base.
+- Base up (prism) four base, six base, or eight base

 E-Scoop glasses help patients who have difficulty driving at night, using the computer, or adjusting to changes in light/brightness.
 For many patients with macular degeneration or other low vision diseases, even early stages of vision loss can hamper their ability to get around and do the things they love.